 Software Testing Videos and Tutorials: Load Testing, Unit Testing, Functional Testing

-Part of the .NET Foundation, xUnit.net is an open source unit testing tool for the .NET Framework (C#, F#, VB.NET, etc). xUnit.net works with ReSharper, CodeRush, TestDriven.NET and Xamarin.
+xUnit.net is an open source unit testing tool for the .NET Framework.
+Written by the original inventor of NUnit v2, xUnit.net is the latest technology for unit testing C#, F#, VB.NET and other .NET languages. xUnit.net works with ReSharper, CodeRush, TestDriven.NET and Xamarin.

 This talk demonstrates to participants how they can use HTTP request libraries and WebDriver in harmony.
 A common pattern that Automator’s fall into is trying to execute every action of a test via the UI, from logging in, creating required data, navigating to that specific data and then running assertions on it before logging out.
 This can lead to tests that are slow to run and likely to break due to the reliance on many Web elements.

 Software testing is today a crucial part of software development, but if it comes to good programming practices a lot of teams have some issues to create sustainable and maintainable tests.
 Learning the usage of a testing tool is often not enough for writing those.
 It is also necessary to create a framework which abstracts the different concerns.